-Both the G1X Mark III and the M1 are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the M1 does not have a direct predecessor.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the M1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M1 from YI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark III or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.